otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 ## A prekey server for OTRv4 over XMPP

 This is an example of how a Prekey Server for the OTRv4 protocol will act over XMPP.
-Note that a Prekey Server's implementation over XMPP must support the Service Discovery specification (XEP-0030, "disco").
+Note that a Prekey Server implementation for XMPP must support the Service Discovery specification (XEP-0030, "disco").

 ### Discovering a prekey service